 - Before using any of the tasks, I recommend checking out the Routines/Frameworks tab to get a sense of the guiding principles and techniques for engaging students in mathematical thought.
 You are obviously free to use my ideas or ignore them completely.

-- The curricular materials are put in the order of presentation I think makes the most sense.
+- The curricular ideas are put in the order of presentation I think makes the most sense.
 Therefore, a topic/task at the end probably isn’t appropriate for an introduction to The Mathematics of Human Exploration.

 - Many of the student research tasks have a suggested sequence of questions, but aren’t meant to simply be printed and handed to students.
 Once again, I emphasize reading the Routines page.